Gradient estimate and Universal bounds for semilinear elliptic equations on RCD$^*$(K,N) metric measure spaces: Introduction

 For deriving logarithmic gradient estimate for more general semilinear elliptic equations such as \eqref{GE}, we also need to consider the following index:

 Now, let us establish some conventions.
-We denote a metric measure space as $(X,d,\mu)$, where $(X,d)$ is a polish space and $\mu$ is a non-negative Borel measure.
-Throughout this paper, we assume the support of $\mu$ is equal to $X$, and $(X,d)$ is a proper space.
+We denote a metric measure space as $(X,d,\mu)$, where $(X,d)$ is a Polish space and $\mu$ is a non-negative Borel measure.
+Throughout this paper, we assume that the support of $\mu$ is equal to $X$, that $\mu$ is finite on bounded sets, and that $(X,d)$ is a proper metric space.
 We use $\L$ to represent the space of Lipschitz functions and $\LC$ to represent the space of Lipschitz functions with compact support.
 Additionally, $\mathscr{P}(X)$ denotes the space of Borel probability measures on $(X,d)$.
 The notation $B(x,R)$ or $B_{R}(x)$ signfies an open ball with center $x$ and radius $R$.
 The notation $\chi_E$ refers to the characteristic function of the set $E$.
 The symbol $\sup_{E}g$ ($\inf_{E}g$) represents the essential supremum (infimum) of a measurable function $g$ over a measurable set $E$.
-The nonlinear item $f$ in equation \eqref{GE} is always assumed to be $C^2$ on $(0,\infty)$.
+The nonlinear term $f$ in equation \eqref{GE} is always assumed to be $C^2$ on $(0,\infty)$.
 Furthermore, all solutions discussed in the paper are weak solutions (as defined in Definition \ref{ws}).
 For a positive function $f\in C^2(0,\infty)$, we define

+Now, we state our main results.
+First, for simplest Lane-Emden equation \eqref{LE}, we have the following optimal logarithmic gradient estimate and universal bounds, which recovers (I), (II) and (III) in Gidas and Spruck's theorems simultaneously. \begin{thm} \rm Let $(X,d,\mu)$ be a \RCDn\, space with $N\in[1,\infty)$ and $K\ge 0$.
+If $u$ is a positive solution of \eqref{LE} on $B(x_0,2R)$ with $\a\in(-\infty,p_S(N))$, then